Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Updating shares

 If the directory key of a shared FM or DM changes, the share becomes invalid.
-A new share notification drop message has to be send.
+A new share notification drop message has to be sent.

 ## Initializing a new VOLUME